Affiliates

 The tracking pixel lasts 30 days.

-However, the tracking is email-address specific and doesn’t carry over someone unsubscribing and buying after that (except during the first 30 days).
+Note that the tracking is email-address specific and doesn’t carry over someone unsubscribing and buying after that.
 There may be other technical limitations, and I manually compensate for those as much as I reasonably can.
-For example, if someone buys and mentions that they heard about the offer from you, you’ll get the commission, even if there’s no affiliate tracking attached to that person.
+For example, if someone tells me that you referred them, you of course get the commission for the sale.

 Can you see your stats somewhere?